Starbucks says no plan to freeze UK investment

-LONDON (Reuters) - The world’s biggest coffee chain Starbucks Corp (SBUX.O) denied it had threatened to suspend investment in Britain in protest over perceived government criticism of its tax affairs.
+LONDON, Jan 27 (Reuters) - The world’s biggest coffee chain Starbucks Corp denied it had threatened to suspend investment in Britain in protest over perceived government criticism of its tax affairs.

 “Starbucks remains fully committed to opening 300 new stores and creating 5,000 new jobs by 2016,” the company said in a statement on Sunday.

-“We do not discuss the details of our Government meetings, but can say that we do not recognize how it has been reported.”
+“We do not discuss the details of our Government meetings, but can say that we do not recognise how it has been reported.”

 The Sunday Telegraph said the Seattle-based coffee chain had demanded talks with British officials last week after Prime Minister David Cameron warned tax-avoiding firms to “wake up and smell the coffee” - seen as a reference to Starbucks.